Eth007/CTF-Writeups/K.K's Mixtape.md

 ## K.K's Mixtape - 20 points - 191 solves

-When we open the audio and listen to it, we automatically go to the spectrogram generator at https://convert.ing-now.com/audio-spectrogram-creator/ .
+When we open the audio and listen to it, it sounds like gibberish.
+So, we go to the spectrogram generator at https://convert.ing-now.com/audio-spectrogram-creator/ .
 We put the file in and press the “go” button.
 The output is this picture:

 ![](https://raw.githubusercontent.com/matdaneth/uiuctf-writeups/master/Images/K_K_s_Mixtape/writeup1.PNG)